5 key benefits of cloud mobility

 Maribel Lopez is the CEO and mobile market strategist for Lopez Research, a market research and strategy consulting firm that specializes in communications technologies with a heavy emphasis on the disruptive nature of mobile technologies.
 AT&T has sponsored the following blog post.

 Telecom providers are reporting record sales for smartphones and tablets.
-AT&T added almost 500,000 mobile devices in the last quarter (excluding connected device).
+AT&T added almost 500,000 business phones in the last quarter (excluding connected device).
 With such compelling devices bought on a daily basis by consumers, there are countless articles discussing the consumerization of IT.
 Bring your own device (BYOD) is a hot topic with every IT leader.
 While some are fighting the tide, most companies are wrestling with the question of how to support and manage a wide variety of devices that will include both corporate and employee-owned devices.

 Learn how your business can customize mobility projects with future-ready mobile solutions.